dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 Includes configurations such as how often the android app will synchronize metadata and data, number of reserved values to download per TEI, and encrypt the device database.

 > **Warning**
-> This version includes a **manual** option for metadata and data sync, so users can decide if the data entered in the app, is uploaded to the server manually or scheduled.
+> This version includes a **manual** option for metadata and data sync, so admins can decide if the app will synchronize metadata and data only when requested by the android app user (instead of being scheduled).
 >
-> These options are only available from Android App 2.3.0 onward.
+> This option is only available from Android App 2.3.0 onward.

 ![](resources/images/general-settings.png)